FlaxEngine/FlaxDocs/manual/networking/online/index.md

 ## Online Platform Usage

-Once `Online` system is setup it exposes the current online platform to be used across whole game project.
+Once `Online` system is setup it exposes the current online platform to be used across the whole game project.
 Here is an example script that gets some basic information from online platform:

 # [C#](#tab/code-csharp)
 ```cs